Two French citizens among militants arrested in Yemen

 "France is cooperating closely with the Yemeni authorities in the fight against terrorist activities on its soil," the Foreign Ministry said in a statement.

-Gunmen believed to be linked to al Qaeda attacked Yemen's presidential palace on Friday and tried to kill the defence minister in his car.
-[ID:nL6N0NV4IU]
+Gunmen believed to be linked to al Qaeda attacked Yemen's presidential palace on Friday and tried to kill the defense minister in his car.

 Earlier this week, Yemeni forces captured al Qaeda's main stronghold in the south of the country after insurgents blew up the local government compound there and fled.